-The three boys, then 14-years-old, who reported the sighting are:
+The 3 boys, then 14 years old, who reported the sighting are:

 Lennie Young, who then lived with his mother, Mary Clark, at 10 Roberts St., West Pittsburg.
 He now lives with grandparents in Walnut Creek.
 Lennie said he is familiar with the area and has spent many nights in the meadow where the sighting happened and knows that what he saw was not human beings walking in the darkness.

-Sometime before 11:00 p.m. the three were at a grassy field north of Willow Pass Road near Mallard Slough Road, in an area between the Santa Fe Railroad tracks and the marsh at the edge of Suisun Bay.
+Sometime before 11:00 p.m. the 3 boys were at a grassy field north of Willow Pass Road near Mallard Slough Road, in an area between the Santa Fe Railroad tracks and the marsh at the edge of Suisun Bay.
 They were considering hitchhiking to the nearby community of Shore Acres or going to The Pump House, a nearby unauthorized gathering place for local young people.
-The pump house, which is near the reported UFO landing, site, is a castle like structure of i concrete and steel, complete with a moat and a bridge, housing the pumps which during some seasons lift fresh water out of the Sacramento-San Joaquin Delta for the Treated Water Division of the Contra Costa County Water District.
+The Pump House, which is near the reported UFO landing, site, is a castle like structure of concrete and steel, complete with a moat and a bridge, housing the pumps which during some seasons lift fresh water out of the Sacramento-San Joaquin Delta for the Treated Water Division of the Contra Costa County Water District.

 According to the story the boys later told to Haines and to Contra Costa County Deputy Sheriff Douglas Pendleton, they saw a group of bright red lights, apparently joined together, with a blue light flitting like a firefly around the other lights.
-They said the object flew away rapidly (covering what on the map would be more than three miles in about five seconds) and then came back and landed nearby.
+They said the object flew away rapidly, covering what on the map would be more than 3 miles in about 5 seconds, and then came back and landed nearby.
 The descriptions vary somewhat, but all remember it having a row of square lights, like windows, with one window larger than the others.
 None of the boys call it a flying saucer.
 Young said it was round but flat.
 Ferrera compared it to a flying building.
-Morrison recalls lights blinking on and off and reflecting from the sides of the flying object.
+Morrison recalls lights blinking on and off and reflecting from the sides of the object.

 George Ferrera remembers them as gray objects, with a kind of human shape, but no eyes.
 They walked like robots.
 George's mother said since that night the youth has had nightmares and refuses to go back to West Pittsburg.
 His friends had a hard time convincing him to go see the movie Close Encounters of the Third Kind Mrs. Wilder said.